kalmhq/kalm/doc/start-development-environment.md

 before you start, you need to apply a token for authorization.
 If you already have token you can skip this step.
 Otherwise, please follow [Create test service account](./create-test-service-account.md) to get a token.

-You should set this token in window.localStorage.authorization_token.
+You should login with this token on login page.

 5. test kapp hipster